mydevground/healthcare_elt_pipeline/README.md

 ---

-## Bellow I will be discussing Production Recommendations based on Experience and Best practices:
+## Alternatives for Production(Based on Experience and Best Practices):

 - Scaling Strategy for Production Deployment (Azure Data Factory)
 - Scaling Strategy for Production Deployment (Databricks or Azure Databricks)
 - Incremental Load Strategy for Production Deployment
 - Monitoring Strategy for Production (e.g Azure Monitor,New Relic, Splunk etc.)

+---
+The above are discused bellow:
 ---

 ## Scaling Strategy for Production Deployment (Azure Data Factory)